georgekli/CatalogMatch/README.md

 ---------------------------
 ```

-The **100% Top-3 Accuracy (Recall@3)** is the key business metric[cite: 133].
-It means that for 100% of queries, the correct item is presented to the user in the top 3 suggestions, completely eliminating the need for manual search and solving the core pain point[cite: 92].
+The **100% Top-3 Accuracy (Recall@3)** is the key business metric.
+It means that for 100% of queries, the correct item is presented to the user in the top 3 suggestions, completely eliminating the need for manual search and solving the core pain point.

 ## Project Structure